 30 medicine, dentistry and nutrition interns start social service at SEDIF

-A group of 30 interns of medicine, nutrition and dentistry of the universities Autonomous of Tlaxcala (UATx) and Popular del Estado de Tlaxcala began their social service in the State System for the Integral development of the family (Sedif), with which the areas of attention to the vulnerable population are strengthened.
+They are students with the best academic achievement averages who will attend to the different needs of the most vulnerable population of Tlaxcala

-The social service intern assignment event was led by the honorary president of the Sedif, Mariana Espinosa de los Monteros Cuéllar, who highlighted that of 30 interns, 17 will be channeled to 14 DIF municipal systems and the rest were assigned to different areas of the DIF State System.
-In addition, she stressed that these are students with the best academic achievement averages, who will attend to the different needs of the most vulnerable population of Tlaxcala.
+Tlaxcala, Tlax., February 03, 2022 (Editorial).- A group of 30 medicine, nutrition and dentistry interns from the Autonomous University of Tlaxcala (UATx) and the Popular University of the State of Tlaxcala began their social service in the State System for the Integral Development of the Family (Sedif), with which they strengthen areas of attention to the vulnerable population.

 He asked the interns “not only to take the service as a requirement to achieve their academic certification, but also as a life experience that will mark their vocation, which implies great commitment and responsibility.”